CAFM-Blog.de | Accounting: The most important things for legally compliant bookkeeping [Update!]

 The profit and loss statement shows a company's revenues and expenses within a fiscal year.
 It provides information about the company's profit or loss.

-The notes are an addition to the annual financial statement.
+The notes are a supplement to the annual financial statement.
 They contain additional information, e.g., on balance sheet items or business transactions that are not included in the balance sheet or the profit and loss statement.